-20 Investment in equity instruments
+19 Investment in equity instruments

-The Company has not purchased any shares during the year ended 31 December 2022 and 2021.
+The Company has not purchased any shares during the year ended 31 December 2024 and 2023.

-21 Implementation of UAE Corporate Tax Law and application of IAS 12 Income Taxes
+20 Implementation of UAE Corporate Tax Law and application of IAS 12 Income Taxes

-On 9 December 2022, the UAE Ministry of Finance released Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses (Corporate Tax Law or the Law) to enact a Federal corporate tax regime in the UAE.
-The Law was previously gazetted on 10 October 2022, becoming law 15 days later.
-The Corporate Tax regime will become effective for accounting periods beginning on or after 1 June 2023.
-Generally, UAE businesses will be subject to a 9% corporate tax rate, while a rate of 0% will apply to taxable income not exceeding a particular threshold to be prescribed by way of a Cabinet Decision (expected to be AED 375,00 based on information released by the Ministry of Finance).
-However, there are a number of significant decisions that are yet to be finalised by way of a Cabinet Decision, including the threshold mentioned above, that are critical for entities to determine their tax status and the amount of tax due.
-Therefore, pending such important decisions by the Cabinet, the Company has determined that the Law was not practically operational as at 31 December 2022, and so not enacted or substantively enacted from the perspective of IAS 12 - Income Taxes.
+On 9 December 2022, the UAE Ministry of Finance released Federal Decree - Law No. 47 of 2022 on the Taxation of Corporations and Businesses ('Corporate Tax Law' or 'the Law') to enact a Federal corporate tax regime in the UAE.
+The Corporate Tax regime has become effective for accounting periods beginning on or after 1 June 2023.
+The effective date for the Company is 1 January 2024.
+UAE businesses will be subject to a 9% corporate tax rate, while a rate of 0% will apply to taxable income not exceeding a threshold of AED 375,000.